TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 after Part B is also complete.

 ═══════════════════════════════════════
-PART B — PREDICT TODAY'S UNPLAYED MATCHES ═══════════════════════════════════════
+PART B — PREDICT TODAY'S UNPLAYED, NOT-YET-PREDICTED MATCHES ═══════════════════════════════════════

 Do not search for live scores or results for today's matches in this